Yuka-404/DS5690-Final-Project/README.md

 Mask Decoder: This component fuses the Current Frame Embedding + Memory Context + User Prompts (clicks) to predict the segmentation mask.

 **2.3.
-Zero-Shot Generalization** Leveraging "Foundation Model" theory, this project demonstrates Zero-Shot capabilities.
+Zero-Shot Generalization:** Leveraging "Foundation Model" theory, this project demonstrates Zero-Shot capabilities.
 We do not fine-tune the model on specific objects (like cars or people).
 Instead, we rely on its pre-trained "Promptable" nature to segment any object class based solely on geometric and texture cues.

 # 3. Implementation &2 Demos

-3.1.
-The Setup We use the sam2 Python library with the Hiera-Large checkpoint for maximum accuracy.
+**3.1.
+The Setup:** We use the sam2 Python library with the Hiera-Large checkpoint for maximum accuracy.

-3.2.
-Code Walkthrough
+**3.2.
+Code Walkthrough**
 ```
 import torch
 from sam2.build_sam import build_sam2_video_predictor